shariq1989/cookbook/content/recipe/peruvian_chicken.md

 {{< figure src="/images/perc5.jpg" class="instructionFigure">}}

-The orginal recipe is found in the [Food Lab](https://amzn.to/3f41x4R), by Kenji Lopez-Alt
+The original recipe is found in the [Food Lab](https://amzn.to/3f41x4R), by Kenji Lopez-Alt